rngodev/node/README.md

 const rngo = Rngo.init();
 ```

-This expects the rngo API token to be available in the `RNGO_API_TOKEN` environment variable, and will otherwise use default configuration values.
+This expects the rngo API token to be available in the `RNGO_API_TOKEN` environment variable, and will use default configuration values.

 You can also pass in a configuration object: